Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Groups Communities

-Instant messaging applications are increasingly becoming places for communities to gather, rather than simply being used for one-on-one conversations.
-This has led to widespread use of group chats, channels, and similar functionality in messaging applications~\cites{StatsGroupchat,groupchatuse}.
-Many of the most popular messaging applications support group chats, but the levels of encryption and privacy provided to users in these group chats is often unclear.
-Group chats in applications such as Telegram and Facebook Messenger only support transport encryption, rather than end-to-end encryption.
+Increasingly, instant messaging applications are places for groups and communities to gather, rather than simply being used for one-on-one conversations.
+This has led to widespread use of group chats, channels, and similar functionality in messaging applications~\cites{Group_Chat_Stats,Group_Chat_Usage}.
+The most popular messaging applications support group chats, but the levels of encryption and privacy provided to users in these group chats is often unclear or non-existent.
+By default, group chats in applications such as Telegram and Facebook Messenger only support transport encryption, rather than end-to-end encryption.
 Even those applications which do support end-to-end encryption in group chats (e.g. Signal and WhatsApp) still use central servers to store and disseminate messages.

-There are two key areas to focus on when considering the deployment of encrypted group chats in Session.
+The deployment of encrypted group chats in Session focuses on meeting scaling and encryption requirements.

-\subsubsection{Scaling}
+\subsection{Scaling}

 There are two main approaches to sending messages in a group chat: server-side fanout and client-side fanout.
-The choice of method can have a significant impact on the scalability of the group chat.
+This choice has a significant impact on the scalability of the group chat.

-In client-side fanout, the client individually pushes their message to each recipient device or swarm.
-Client-side fanout is preferable in some cases since it can be done in peer-to-peer networks and does not require the establishment of a central server.
-However, client-side fanout can prove burdensome on client bandwidth and CPU usage as the number of group members increase — a factor which proves particularly problematic for mobile devices.
+In client-side fanout, the client pushes their messages to each recipient device or swarm.
+Client-side fanout is preferable in some cases, as it can be achieved in peer-to-peer networks and does not require the establishment of a central server.
+However, client-side fanout can prove burdensome on client bandwidth and CPU usage as the number of group members increase---a factor which proves particularly problematic for mobile devices.
+Additionally, client-side fanout cannot deliver messages to offline devices, a major issue if a recipient device is not online or connected to the network when a message is sent.

-In server-side fanout, the client typically sends their message to a server, from which the message is pushed out to each of the other clients (the other clients may also fetch the message from the server at a later point in time), which is more efficient for larger groups.
+In server-side fanout, the client first pushes their message to a server, the server then disseminates the message to each recipient device or swarm.
+The recipient clients may also fetch the message from the server at a later point in time, which is more efficient for larger groups.

-\subsubsection{End-To-End Encryption}
+\subsection{End-To-End Encryption}